tBaxter/questions-for-employers/README.md

 **How are disagreements solved?
 What happens when personalities clash?** You're looking for a real, equitable and fair plan here, not a handwave-y answer.

+**Given everything you like about the company culture, what failure modes do you think that it creates?
+Are those potential failure modes or have you seen them happen?
+How do you try to guard against them?** Cultural choices can have downsides, too.
+If the person who's answering you has been in the company for a while and can't give you a good answer, either they're unwilling to give you bad news about the company, or they're not very thoughtful about the culture and its failure modes.[who](url)

 ## Diversity, equity, inclusion and ethics